Use of Grant Funds

 Travel and Subsistence Costs

-Travel and subsistence costs (meals and accommodation) include reasonable out-of-pocket expenses for field work, research conferences, collaborative trips, archival work and historical research, for the grantee, research personnel and students working with the grantee, and visiting researchers.
+Travel and subsistence costs (meals and accommodation) include reasonable out-of-pocket expenses for field work, research conferences, collaborative trips, and historical research, for the grantee, research personnel and students working with the grantee, and visiting researchers.

 - Air travel must be claimed at the lowest rate available, not to exceed full economy fare.